 - Co-arbitrator appointed by UNUM in ship-sale dispute, with English substantive and Dutch curial law (has so far proceeded to one award)

-- Party-appointed arbitrator in an UNUM reference, relating to guarantee claims under a super-yacht construction contract, with Dutch substantive and curial law
+- Party-appointed arbitrator in an UNUM reference, relating to guarantee claims under a super-yacht construction contract, with Dutch substantive and curial law.
+Proceeded to a first award in February 2025

 - Chair in an ICC reference arising out of a charterparty dispute.
 Proceeded to an award in January 2025

-- Sole arbitrator in a heavy-lift charterparty dispute under LMAA Terms.
+- Sole arbitrator in a SUPPLYTIME charterparty dispute under LMAA Terms.
+Has so far proceeded to an award on preliminary issues in April 2025

 - Chair of an LCIA reference arising out of a share pledge agreement governed by Cyprus law.